 - Set your price limit and stick to it.

-Following these basic steps will make ordering wine more pleasant for everyone involved.
+Following these basic steps will make your wine order much more pleasant for everyone involved.
 Nevertheless, there’s more information about these steps that will make for an even more enjoyable experience.
-Follow the instructions outlined below, and you’re sure to be ordering wine like a pro
+If you internalize the following tips, you will be able to order wine like a pro.

 How to Choose Wine